 From time to time children sustain injuries in their course of play.
 Minor injuries are treated in the medical room and the child usually returns to class when it is thought advisable.
-In the case of more serious injuries, or when the child is obviously unwell through sickness, parents are contacted and asked to collect their child.
-All treatment given is recorded in the accident register.
+In the case of more serious injuries, or when the child is obviously unwell through sickness, parents are contacted and requested to collect their child.
+Serious injuries are recorded in the accident register.
 Please keep the school informed if your child develops any allergies.

 Children may ride to school, where suitable facilities are available for storage of bikes during the day.
 If they wish to lock bikes up, they need to provide a bike chain and lock.
 We do not encourage children under eight to ride to school by themselves.
 It is expected that all children that bike to school wear a helmet and be familiar with road safety.